Zidane pledges to count on Real Madrid stars

 "I just know the players they are, they have shown it before here.
 I am going to count on them.
 They showed that today, those who had played less - Keylor, Marcelo, Isco, Marco [Asensio] — all of them."

-An atmosphere of positive encouragement to welcome their returning hero marked a welcome change at the Santiago Bernabeu to recent games and Zidane felt his team grew into the contest against their relegation-threatened visitors.
+An atmosphere of positive encouragement to welcome their returning hero marked a welcome change at Santiago Bernabeu to recent games and Zidane felt his team grew into the contest against its relegation-threatened visitor.

 "The feelings are positive.
-We got a good result in the end, it's what we were looking for, an important result," he added at a post-match news conference.
+We got a good result in the end, it's what we were looking for, an important result," he added.

 "We did not start the game well, that is normal.
 We needed to have patience and the end of the first half was better.
 The second half much better.
 So, I am happy.